peterjuskiewicz/game-unity/README.md

 3. Player falls of the floor and is respawn to the starting position
 4. Player reaches the destination and the message Win is displayed

 I have used movement methods Move(h, v) and Turning() to be called in FixedUpdate() method.

-CameraBehaviour implements follow the player fuctionality.
-The main problem with this behaviour was to ensure that the camera will always look at the player, hence I added lookAt() build in method.
-In EnemyBehaviour on Awake() references to NavMeshAgent and Player are initialised and on Update() the destination of NavMeshAgent is set to the player current position such as the enemy can follow the player.
+In CameraBehaviour on Start() variables angle and offset are calculated and initialized.
+It implements follow the player fuctionality and on FixedUpdate setting the camera position with the offset relatively to the current position of the player.
+It also enables the player to use the mouse for rotation.
+The main problem with this behaviour was to ensure that the camera will always look at the player, hence I added LookAt() build in method.

+In EnemyBehaviour on Awake() references to NavMeshAgent and Player are initialized and on Update() the destination of NavMeshAgent is set to the player current position such as the enemy can follow the player.

 ## Personal statement